snigdhabose/structured-ai-stem-learning/README.md

 ## 🔗 Citation and Attribution

-Created by [Your Name or Institution], based on methods developed in:
+Created by Snigdha Bose, based on methods developed in:
 > *Redesigning STEM Education with Naturalistic Programming using Structured Constraint Satisfaction Problems (2025)*

----

-Let me know if you’d like a LaTeX-formatted citation for this repo or help configuring the repo homepage (e.g., using GitHub Pages for documentation).